 Planning to visit?

 Face to Face is on view May 9 – August 5, 2022.
-The exhibition is open to all visitors with proof of vaccination and booster; face coverings are recommended.
+The exhibition is open to all visitors; face coverings are recommended.
 Please see Harvard Library's Visitor Access Page for the most up-to-date information about visiting the library.